setms/book/docs/requirements/digest/elicitation.md

 models and statistical calculations.

-## Non-functional requirements
+## Quality attribute requirements

-**Non-functional requirements** are constraints or quality attributes.
+**Quality attribute requirements** are constraints or quality attributes.

 **Quality attributes** define _how well_ the systems works.
 Examples are how easy it's to use, how fast it executes, and how often it fails.